 Said in her fiercest, mother-loving voice, "Eku kaleni-yana, you are a hunter.
 You will always be a hunter."

 Then she sped away to tend to the wounded.

-Eku looked for Ingwe and saw she and Kafila drifted to the upriver side, with an entourage of females.
+Eku looked for Ingwe and saw that she and Kafila had drifted to the upriver side, with an entourage of females.

-Decided to stay where he was.
+Figured he might as well stay where he was.